elastic/elastic-package/README.md

 Use this command to run tests on a package.
 Currently, there are two types of tests available.

+#### Asset Loading Tests

+These tests ensure that all the Elasticsearch and Kibana assets defined by your package get loaded up as expected.

+For details on how to run asset loading tests for a package, see the [HOWTO guide](docs/howto/asset_testing.md).

 #### Pipeline Tests

 These tests allow you to exercise any Ingest Node Pipelines defined by your packages.

-For details on how to configure pipeline test for a package, see the [HOWTO guide](docs/howto/pipeline_testing.md).
+For details on how to configure and run pipeline tests for a package, see the [HOWTO guide](docs/howto/pipeline_testing.md).

+#### Static Tests

+These tests allow you to verify if all static resources of the package are valid, e.g. if all fields of the `sample_event.json` are documented.

+For details on how to run static tests for a package, see the [HOWTO guide](docs/howto/static_testing.md).

 #### System Tests

 These tests allow you to test a package's ability to ingest data end-to-end.

-For details on how to configure amd run system tests, see the [HOWTO guide](docs/howto/system_testing.md).
+For details on how to configure and run system tests for a package, see the [HOWTO guide](docs/howto/system_testing.md).

+### `elastic-package uninstall`

+_Context: package_

+Use this command to uninstall the package from Kibana.

 ### `elastic-package version`